Stingers Basketball Previews

 Stingers Look To Make Hoop Dreams Come True in 2014-15

-Despite having already graduated from Concordia University, guard Adam Chmielewski will be back with the Stingers for the upcoming 2014-15 campaign.
+Guard Adam Chmielewski will not be back with the Stingers for the upcoming 2014-15 campaign.
 Photo Matt Garies

 The Stingers women’s team will be led by guard Kaylah Barrett (left) and forward Marilyse Roy-Viau (centre), but they will sorely miss the backcourt presence of point guard Ashley Clarke (right).
 Photo Ion Etxebarria

 The Stingers don’t hit the hard court for real until November, but the men’s squad is already hard at work preparing for a new season.

 Last season, the Stingers won only three times in their first 16 games of play, regular season, exhibition or otherwise, including three straight losses to begin the season.

 The Stingers soon rebounded to win their next six straight regular-season games, only to finish with an 8-8 record and lose their opening-round playoff game 74-59 to Bishop’s.